Belgium capital, Brussels © Jean-Pol GRANDMONT

 -Tour the World War I battlefields of Flanders.

--See famous cartoons and comics at the Belgian Centre of Comic Strip Art in Brussels.
+-See famous cartoons and comics at the Belgian Centre of Comic Strip Art.

 -Get a bird's-eye view of famous European landmarks at Mini Europe.